Infinity Rocket (IRT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Infinity Rocket Historical Price

-According to the latest data gathered on Infinity Rocket live price page, the current price of Infinity Rocket is 0.00191427USD.
-The circulating supply of Infinity Rocket(IRT) is 92.10M IRT , giving it a market capitalization of $176.30K.
+According to the latest data gathered on Infinity Rocket live price page, the current price of Infinity Rocket is 0.00222181USD.
+The circulating supply of Infinity Rocket(IRT) is 92.10M IRT , giving it a market capitalization of $204.62K.

 The Infinity Rocket Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IRT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.